The Pharmacologic Treatment of Myocardial Infarction

 The Pathophysiology of Myocardial Infarction

-Myocardial infarction ("heart attack") is the irreversible damage of myocardial tissue caused by prolonged ischemia and hypoxia.
+Myocardial infarction ("heart attack") is the irreversible damage to myocardial tissue caused by prolonged ischemia and hypoxia.
 This most commonly occurs when a coronary artery becomes occluded following the rupture of an atherosclerotic plaque, which then leads to the formation of a blood clot (coronary thrombosis).
-This event can also trigger coronary vasospasm.
 If a vessel becomes completely occluded, the myocardium normally supplied by that vessel will become ischemic and hypoxic.
 Without sufficient oxygen, the tissue dies.
-The damaged tissue is initially comprised of a necrotic core surrounded by a marginal (or border) zone that can either recover normal function or become irreversibly damaged.
-The hypoxic tissue within the border zone may become a site for generating arrhythmias.
-Collateral blood flow is an important determinant of infarct size and whether or not the border zone becomes irreversibly damaged.
-Infarcted tissue does not contribute to tension generation during systole, and therefore can alter ventricular systolic and diastolic function and disrupt electrical activity within the heart.
+The damaged tissue initially consists of a necrotic core surrounded by a marginal (or border) zone that can either recover normal function or become irreversibly damaged.
+The hypoxic tissue within the border zone may become a site for generating arrhythmias and display abnormal contractile function.
+Collateral blood flow is an important determinant of infarct size and whether the border zone becomes irreversibly damaged.
+Infarcted tissue does not contribute to tension generation during systole, and therefore can alter ventricular systolic and diastolic function and disrupt conduction of electrical activity within the heart.
 After several weeks, the infarcted tissue forms a fibrotic scar.
-Long-term consequences include ventricular remodeling of the remaining myocardium (e.g., development of compensatory hypertrophy or dilation), ventricular failure, arrhythmias and sudden death.
+Long-term consequences include ventricular remodeling of the remaining myocardium (e.g., development of compensatory hypertrophy or dilation), ventricular failure, arrhythmias, and sudden death.

-Myocardial infarctions produce clinical symptoms that include intense chest pain that may radiate into the neck, jaw or arms (i.e., referred pain), a sense of substernal heaviness, squeezing or pressure, shortness of breath (dyspnea), fatigue, fainting (syncope), nausea, sweating (diaphoresis), anxiety, sleeplessness, hypertension or hypotension (depending in part on the extent of cardiac damage), tachycardia and arrhythmias.
-Recent clinical research indicates that the symptoms may be very different between men and women.
-Chest pain is less common in women.
-Instead, their most common symptoms are weakness, fatigue and dyspnea.
+Myocardial infarction produces clinical symptoms that include intense chest pain that may radiate into the neck, jaw, or arms (i.e., referred pain), a sense of substernal heaviness, squeezing, or pressure.
+Other symptoms include shortness of breath (dyspnea), fatigue, fainting (syncope), nausea, sweating (diaphoresis), anxiety, sleeplessness, hypertension, or hypotension (depending in part on the extent of cardiac damage), tachycardia and arrhythmias.
+Clinical studies indicate that the symptoms may be different between men and women.
+For example, chest pain is less common in women.
+Instead, their most common symptoms are weakness, fatigue, and dyspnea.